 This difficulty can be spelled out in the following fashion.
 Imagine that indeterminacy afflicts each of the four conditions of a full decision procedure (Parker 1994, 29–31).
 For a decision to be made the possible options must be known, the possible outcomes of each possible option must be known, the probabilities of each possible outcome occurring must be known, and the value of each outcome must be known.
 Independently of the uncertainty in respect of the last condition—value of the outcomes—there is uncertainty in respect of the other three conditions.
 This is probably true.
 However, it is not clear why the problem is one that is especially or uniquely true of policies affecting children.
 Any political or legal determination is going to face such indeterminacy in the specification of choices and their outcomes.

 Of course once we put values back into the equation there is, arguably, clear indeterminacy.
 Moral pluralists will hold that it is not possible to rank as better or worse different kinds of life.
-They will say that it is not possible, in principle, to compare the lives of the fearless adventurer, contemplative scholar, and creative artist.
 Each realises its own distinctive but strictly incommensurable set of human excellences.
 How then can we say that there is a best life for a child to grow into, rather than a range of equally possible yet incomparable lives?

 The pluralist claim is not directed uniquely at the case of children.
 The value of some at least of the lives of adults, are for the pluralist, strictly incomparable.
 Grant that the pluralist claim is false and assume that there is for each and every child a uniquely best life that it could be brought to lead.
 There is a still further difficulty.
-Even if moral pluralism as a claim about what is of ultimate objective value is set aside, the fact remains that we do happen to disagree in our basic values.
+We do happen to disagree in our basic values.
 Indeed it is a commonplace of contemporary moral and political philosophy that equally sincere, conscientious, and reasonable individuals espouse fundamentally different, and frequently conflicting, views about morality.
 There is what John Rawls has termed the ‘fact of pluralism’ (Rawls 1993, xvi-xvii).
 As a society we may be able to agree about what is a poor, neglectful or abusive upbringing, but we are likely to be in irresolvable disagreement about what is‘good’, even what is ‘better’, parenting (McGough 1995, 375).
-We just cannot agree what is in a child's best interests.
+We just cannot agree what is in a child’s best interests.
 This is important for a further reason.
 An education or upbringing shapes the values of the emerging adult.
-Whether the adult's life goes better or worse will depend crucially on how she evaluates her life in the light of these values.
-Educators and parents in acting for a child's best interest are also making a difference to the kind of adult thereby formed, and, in consequence, to the goodness of the life she will lead.
+Whether the adult’s life goes better or worse will depend crucially on how she evaluates her life in the light of these values.
+Educators and parents in acting for a child’s best interest are also making a difference to the kind of adult thereby formed, and, in consequence, to the goodness of the life she will lead.

 The fact of extensive disagreement about what is best for children, or for a child, is often set in the context of broader cultural disagreements about morality in general.
 It is said that the BIP is subverted, or at least rendered deeply problematic, by the existence of these deep and pervasive cultural disagreements (Alston (ed.)
 1994).
 Care is needed.
 The statement ‘what is best for a child is different in different cultures’ is ambiguous.
 In the first place, the phrase ‘in different cultures’ may be interpreted as meaning something like ‘in different circumstances’.
 Most moral philosophers will acknowledge that a universal moral principle that all are agreed upon can nevertheless have differential application in differently specified circumstances.
 Here we do not dispute what in general terms is best for a child.
 But we do recognise that what it is best to do for any individual child will depend on the particular conditions in which that child finds itself.